 Exercise is good for the body!
-You’ve heard the mantra for years.
+You’ve heard this mantra for years.
 But that still doesn’t mean you don’t cringe at the word “exercise.”

-With studies showing physical activity to be the No. 1 contributor to longevity, it’s worth finding ways to add fitness into your life or to help a loved one stay motivated to be active every day.
+With studies showing physical activity to be a top contributor to longevity, it’s worth finding ways to add fitness into your life or to help a loved one stay motivated to be active every day.

-Joanna Aronica, Wellness Manager at Maine Veterans’ Homes, points to three tips that make it easy to incorporate physical activity into daily living.
+Joanna Aronica, Wellness Manager at Maine Veterans’ Homes, points to three tips to incorporate physical activity into daily living.

 Whether it’s for you or you’re trying to encourage your parent to stay active, this tip applies to all: find something you enjoy and you’re more likely to do it.
 You and/or your parent can gain physical activity through gardening, playing with the grandchildren, taking a class together or volunteering.